razielll/easyCropExt/README.md

 # Easy Crop - Awesome tool for cropping and taking screenshots
+##  Version 1.0.0
+CTRL + SHIFT + A to take a screen shot of the whole page

 ## Version 0.0.2
-Complete Revamp of code
-Improved performance -> Moved to requestAnimationFrame method.
+Complete Revamp of code improved readability & quality Improved performance -> requestAnimationFrame method Reduced DOM usage
-Improved code readability
-Reduced DOM usage
 Removed redundant css
-Increased readability and simplicity of code
-### Upcoming: shortcut for complete screen capture